1. Home

 • High altitude incidents: Most policies cover incidents at high altitudes, but be sure to check the height limits outlined in your policy.

-• Medical cover: It includes treatment for injuries or altitude sickness.
+• Medical cover: This can cover treatment for injuries or altitude sickness.
 This is if you stay within the policy's height limits.

-• Repatriation: Covers costs if you need to be flown home due to a serious injury or illness.
+• Repatriation cover: This covers the costs of transporting your home due to a serious injury or illness.

-• Cancellation or curtailment: Protects against non-refundable costs if your trip is cancelled or cut short.
+• Cancellation or curtailment cover: This protects you against non-refundable costs if your trip is cancelled or cut short.

 What does trekking travel insurance not cover?

-While trekking and hiking travel insurance provides essential protection, there are some things it typically won't cover:
+While trekking and hiking travel insurance provides essential protection, there are some things that are typically excluded:

 • Heights or altitudes beyond policy limits: If you trek higher than the altitude allowed by your policy, you won't be covered.